bglezseoane/gitcher/README.md

 This tool aims to facilitate the configuration of the profile to be used in each project, an agile exchange between the different profiles and a way to control the profiles that you are using in your machine.

+## What is a gitcher profile?

+A profile is a git configuration data set that includes:

+- Name.
+- Email.
+- GPG Key (optional).
+- GPG autosigning preference (activate it do that every commit will be signed).

+It is identified by a subject tittle like "work" or "university" that have to be unique.

 ## Saved data

 The `~/.cherfile` file contains the saved profiles data.